How to Grow Any Bulb in a Glass of Water

 Expert Tips

-1. Oxygenation: Some experts suggest adding a tiny drop of hydrogen peroxide to the water to oxygenate it to promote root health.
+1. Oxygenation: Some experts suggest adding a tiny drop of hydrogen peroxide to the water to oxygenate it and promote root health.

 2. Scaling Up: If growing multiple bulbs, ensure each has enough space for root development in a larger container.